Last Updated on 26 September 2024 by Cycloscope

 Dave Levy has been working as a professional frame builder since 1986.
 He learned the basics of construction technique, geometry, design, and the science of bicycle fit from the resident frame builders at Seattle’s venerable R&E Cycles.

-In 1990, while continuing to craft custom frames in traditional steel, Dave founded Ti Cycles as a means to refine his focus on constructing lighter, higher performance frames in titanium, at the time an exotic metal still in the nascent stages of common use as a bicycle frame material.
+In 1990, while continuing to craft custom frames in traditional steel, Dave founded Ti Cycles as a means to refine his focus on constructing lighter, higher-performance frames in titanium, at the time an exotic metal still in the nascent stages of common use as a bicycle frame material.

-In keeping with Dave’s wide-ranging experience, Ti Cycles caters to all levels and all disciplines of cycling, from the enthusiast weekender to professional racers around the world.
+In keeping with Dave’s wide-ranging experience, Ti Cycles caters to all levels and disciplines of cycling, from the enthusiast weekender to professional racers around the world.
 In addition to offering completely bespoke custom frames, forks, and components, Ti Cycles has developed production-built bikes and parts in both steel and titanium.

 Ti Cycles works with titanium and steel.
 Frame and fork from 1,500USD